Uruguay Container Glass Market Size and Share

 Uruguay Container Glass Market Analysis by Mordor Intelligence

-The Uruguay container glass market size is estimated at 115.19 kilotons in 2025 and is projected to reach 127.09 kilotons by 2030, growing at a 1.99% CAGR during the forecast period.
+The Uruguay container glass market size is expected to grow from 115.19 kilotons in 2025 to 117.46 kilotons in 2026 and is forecast to reach 129.48 kilotons by 2031 at 1.97% CAGR over 2026-2031.
 Healthy household spending, rising premium-segment exports, and Uruguay’s role as a Mercosur transit hub underpin demand, even as domestic manufacturing faces pressure from energy costs.
 Beverage brands emphasize glass for quality signaling, sustainability credentials, and compliance with the government’s 50% recycling goal set for 2027.
 Logistical upgrades at the Port of Montevideo and automatic tax incentives under Law 16,906 enhance cost efficiencies for export-oriented fillers, while limited cullet supply constrains faster growth.

 Key Report Takeaways